Ellis Island Immigrant Hospital: 1920 to 1930

-The 1924 National Origins Act further reduced hospital demand by requiring immigrants to have a medical examinations prior to boarding for America.
+The 1924 National Origins Act further reduced hospital demand by requiring immigrants to have a medical examination prior to boarding for America.
 This reduced the need for the Line Inspection at Ellis Island which was very efficient at processing volumes of immigrants but allowed many ill immigrants to enter.
 The doctors at Ellis Island were able to perform “Intensive Inspections” which were much longer and more thorough at the Immigration facility.

 Under the new law the staff at Ellis Island was charged with a new task, inspection of Alien Merchant sailors arriving in New York.
 This practice started in 1926 and within a few months the PHS doctors were examining sailors at the rate of 600,000 a year.
 The largest concerns were tuberculosis and venereal disease.

 In 1919, Ellis Island and its hospitals also served as immigration detentions centers after the US Government conducted the Palmer Raids.
 The Bureau of Investigation (the forerunner of the FBI) had begun rounding up immigrants across the country who had violated the terms of their admission either by becoming Public Charges, committing crimes or being identified as political dissidents – anarchists principally.
 These immigrants were called Warrant Cases and were shipped to Ellis Island via Jersey City on Deportation Trains.
 They were mostly held in secure areas of the main building on Island 1 awaiting deportation.
 If they were ill, they were taken to the hospitals on Islands 2 and 3.
 A number of measles wards on Island 3 were converted to secure wards.
 The 1920 Census records 24 anarchists being treated in the hospitals.